 “Open competitive procurement” means a process where the invitation to compete is posted publicly using a reputable online tendering system and permitting any qualified vendor to submit a bid

-“SMG” means the senior management group at RECO, including the CEO and those appointed by the CEO.
+“ELT” means the executive leadership team at RECO, including the CEO and those appointed by the CEO.

 “RFX” is an acronym for a request for [X], where x stands for Information (RFI), Proposal (RFP), or Quotation (RFQ)